rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Example 3: “0,1,2” sets input 0 and unsets 1 - Input starts from 0 - “1”
 is 1 in binary, which is bit 0 - “2” is 10 in binary, which is bit 1

 **Arguments**

 status

     Sets/Unsets a block of 16 inputs at a time.
 Can be repeated to set several blocks of 16 inputs.
 Values are separated with comma.
-Blocks are separated with semicolon. |br|
+Blocks are separated with semicolon |br|
     Format: [Offset];[Bits to set];[Bits to unset];…

     ====  =========================